usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 14. ### Activity: Poll (5 minutes)

 * **Purpose:** To share your concerns about debriefs with the group
-* **Expected Outcomes**: You will find out what your and their peers’ concerns are about debriefs at this point in the training.
+* **Expected Outcomes**: You will find out what your and your peers’ concerns are about debriefs at this point in the training.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)

 ---

-15. ### Activity: The Power of Debriefing (35-40 minutes)
+15. ### Activity: The power of debriefing (35-40 minutes)

 * **Purpose:** Conduct a sensitive and thorough debrief with stakeholders.
 * **Expected Outcomes:** You will know how to skillfully conduct a debriefing session, including setting the right tone, getting vendor feedback, and sum up with a closing statement.